 But what’s more than that, I learn about myself while hiking the Hyakumeizan.
 I learn about the people that I hike with.
 I learn that the journey to get to the trailhead sometimes is more difficult than the hike itself.
 That buying bus or tram tickets and waiting in line is probably a genetic predisposition in this country.
 I also have the opportunity to experience the generosity and courtesy of the Japanese people, also a genetic predisposition no doubt.

 When I first set out on the Hyakumeizan I had a plan, not an elaborate one, just that I’ve already lost a year not hiking the Hyakumeizan.
-Now I have 4 years to complete them all and I have to hike at least 25 per year.
-Last year, I hiked 28, so if you include Fuji and Tanzawa, which I unwittingly hiked the first year, that puts me at 30 total.
-So going into my second year of pursuing the Hyakumeizan, I need at least 20 hikes to stay on track.
+Now I have 4 years to complete them all and I have to hike an average of at least 25 per year.
+In 2016, I hiked Fuji and Tanzawa.
+In 2017, I hiked 28, and in 2018 I hiked 23, bringing my current total to 53.
+I’m past the half way point, but I haven’t even scratched the surface of Kyushu or Hokkaido.
+Let’s see what 2019 brings.

 If you’re wondering, yes, in the picture below I am holding a can of Ballast Point Watermelon Dorado.
 And yes, I did bring it up over 6,000 vertical feet in my backpack so that I could enjoy it on the top of Kasagadake in the Kita (Northern) Japanese Alps – worth it!